Continued Examination Under 37 CFR 1.114

 Claims 13 and 14 are substantially similar to claim 1 and are rejected with the same reasoning.

-Regarding claim 15, Ferro discloses: wherein the database is arranged outside the medical facility (wide area networks in [0028] and [0030]; “The kiosk is also configured to connect to one or more local, regional, national, or international health information networks or databases where patient data and test results are capable of being stored and accessed.
+Regarding claim 15, Ferro discloses: wherein the database is arranged outside the medical device (wide area networks in [0028] and [0030]; “The kiosk is also configured to connect to one or more local, regional, national, or international health information networks or databases where patient data and test results are capable of being stored and accessed.
 For example, by connecting to the health information networks or databases, the kiosk is able to authenticate the identity of a patient, validate the patient's use of the kiosk, and control payments for the diagnostic imaging procedures.
 The kiosk's connections to the health information networks or databases also enable medical information to be displayed and medical records to be updated and transmitted using various forms of media,” [0025]).

 Regarding claim 17, Ferro does not expressly disclose but Raman teaches: wherein the adapting comprises at least one of: adapting at least one set of control commands stored in the database; or adding a further set of control commands to the database based on the adapted set of control commands ( “It will be appreciated that other remote devices (not shown at FIG. 2) may have access to the master protocol library, such that the remote device may be configured to periodically update the master protocol library by adding, removing, substituting, or otherwise altering the scan protocols stored in the master protocol library,” [0045]; 735 in FIG. 7).